gureckis/collecting_behavioral_data_online/lectures/lecture_1.md

 ---

-class: center, middle, bright
+class: center, middle

 <img src="images/brainbw.png" width="150px">
 # Who are you?

 ---

-class: middle, bright
+class: middle

 # What is this course about